sr-shifu/eslint-plugin-enzyme-deprecation/README.md

 ### Code has custom implementation built on top of Enzyme API

-If you are using Redux, then most likely you have some custom `shallowWithState` method in your package that automatically wraps component under test into Redux store provider.
-In this case you may want to enhance rule to search for this custom API.
+If you are using Redux, then most likely you have some custom `shallowWithState` method in your package that automatically wraps  the component under test into Redux store provider.
+In this case, you may want to enhance rule to search for this custom API.

 **Example:**